openthread/ot-docs/site/en/guides/thread-primer/router-selection.md

 <div>
   <devsite-multiple-choice>
     <div>Which of the following statements accurately describes what happens
-      when a Router downgrades?</div>
+      when an Active Mesh Extender downgrades?</div>
     <div>
-      <div>The device automatically remains on the network but as a Child (REED).
+      <div>The device automatically remains on the network but as a Child (Standby Mesh Extender).
       </div>
       <div>Wrong.
-There are more steps involved when a Router downgrades.</div>
+There are more steps involved when an Active Mesh Extender downgrades.</div>
     </div>
     <div correct>
       <div>The device must initiate the MLE Attach process to establish a new
         connection to the network.</div>
       <div>Correct.
-A device that downgrades from Router to REED is
+A device that downgrades from an Active Mesh Extender to a Standby Mesh Extender is
         disconnected and must renegotiate its connection to the network.</div>
     </div>
   </devsite-multiple-choice>